NicolasRestrep/website/content/research/index.md

 Now, whether the shape of formative periods actually varies across historical and cultural contexts is an empirical question.
 In a ongoing project with [Kevin Kiley](https://krkiley.github.io/), we try to answer this question by looking at longitudinal data for individuals of the same age bands but from different cohorts.
 Specifically, we are interested in testing the hypothesis of whether young adulthood has extended.

+Along with [Steve Vaisey]("https://vaiseys.github.io"), we are using the World Values Survey to examine the mechanisms of social change across different countries throughout the last four decades.
+We notice that the cohort-replacement model of change is particularly explanatory when it comes to "sensitive" issues.
+In other words, issues that are more difficult to talk about change more privately.

 ![Modeling](image.png)

 ## Attitudinal Formation and Change